Teoscar Hernández Player Props: Mariners vs. Red Sox

-Teoscar Hernandez, with a slugging percentage of .318 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Boston Red Sox, with Nick Pivetta on the hill, July 31 at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.217 on-base percentage in past 10 games, 71 points below season-long percentage), battle starter Brayan Bello and the Boston Red Sox at T-Mobile Park, Tuesday at 9:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Diamondbacks.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Teoscar Hernández Game Info & Props vs. the Red Sox